MavScript/MavScript/README.md

 mav my_false bool = mavdown;

 mav my_str = 'Hello World!';

+// Mav Up!!!
 ````

 ### Functions
-All functions are prefaced with "blaze." due to our tight time constraints.
+All functions are prefaced with `blaze`.
+Due to our tight time constraints,
-Currently the only function support is println.
+currently the only function support is `println`.
 ````
 blaze.neigh("Hello World!");
+// transpile to System.out.println("Hello World!");
 ````

 ### Loops and Conditionals